Authentic Local Experiences

 - St Patrick’s Day in Dublin: The Wearing of the Green will also bring you to see some of Ireland’s most beautiful and historic landscapes in six days of fun, history, and wonder.

-- Enjoy an exclusive pre–parade party at the GPO – Ireland’s most iconic building
+- Enjoy an exclusive pre–parade party inside the GPO – Ireland’s most iconic historic building

 - Get an exclusive look behind the scenes with a pre-parade tour to hear the bands warming up and view the floats before anyone else

-- Watch the parade from the best viewing spot in town
+- Watch the parade from an exclusive private viewing area on O’Connell Street – the best viewing spot in town

 - Tour Dublin and see the 800-year-old St Patrick’s Cathedral